STAND OUT AS AN ACE SPECIALIST

-Earning a Functional Training Specialty Certification will help you develop exercise programming aimed at helping clients and patients move more efficiently and prevent injury.
+Becoming a Functional Training Specialist will help you develop exercise programming aimed at helping clients and patients move more efficiently and prevent injury.

-Earning a Mind Body Specialty Certification will help you deliver holistic wellness programs based on movements that improve posture, build strength and reduce stress.
+Becoming a Mind Body Specialist will help you deliver holistic wellness programs based on movements that improve posture, build strength and reduce stress.